GeertWille/sketch-export-assets/README.md

 Export assets for Android, iOS, Windows Phone in Sketch.

+Also check [my new sketch plugin] to export assets for iOS directly from Sketch into Xcodes assets catalog.

+[my new sketch plugin]:https://github.com/GeertWille/sketch-to-xcode-assets-catalog

 ## Installation

 The basic procedure is the same regardless of which version of Sketch